 My Observations:

-This is a one touch machine, which indicates you just select your coffee & press the button, and while all Nespresso machines are one touch when it comes to the coffee side of things, this machine is one touch in terms of the milk, too.
+This is a one touch machine, which means you extremely select your coffee & press the button, and while all Nespresso machines are one touch when it comes to the coffee side of things, this machine is one touch in terms of the milk, too.

-You can also personalise the coffees, and adjust the milk texture settings, but being perfectly honest I’m always a little skeptical about one touch milk machines, including when it comes to much more expensive bean to cup coffee machines that have this feature.
+You can also personalise the coffees, and modify the milk texture settings, however being perfectly honest I’m always a bit skeptical about one touch milk machines, including when it comes to much more expensive bean to cup coffee machines that have this feature.

-While there are some machines such as the Oracle & Oracle Touch machines which do remarkable job of automatically frothing the milk to the user’s specific choice, I’ve never come across a carafe milk frother which has literally impressed me in this regard.
+While there are some machines such as the Oracle & Oracle Touch machines which do an awesome job of automatically frothing the milk to the user’s specific choice, I’ve never come across a carafe milk frother which has in truth impressed me in this regard.

-If you’re a fan of quite thick milk froth, then you’ll probably be happy with one touch milk carafe machines, if you’re a fan of flat white worthy microfoam, even though, simply keep in mind that a lot of milk carafe machines don’t do this kind of texture particularly well, if at all.
+If you’re a fan of rather thick milk froth, then you’ll probably be happy with one touch milk carafe machines, if you’re a fan of flat white worthy microfoam, though, just keep in mind that the majority of milk carafe machines don’t do this kind of texture particularly well, if at all.

-Milk carafe machines can likewise be a little bit more of a faff when it comes to cleaning the milk side of things.
-With the Lattissima Touch, you have to press down the clean button and hold it for around sizteen seconds after each milk drink, just to rinse it.
+Milk carafe machines can also be a little bit more of a faff when it comes to cleaning the milk side of things.
+With the Lattissima Touch, you have to press down the clean button and hold it for around sizteen seconds after each milk drink, simply to rinse it.

 Check Price - Amazon UKCheck Price - Sage Appliances